Miquela: Origins and career

 The fictional character is a teenage Instagram model from Downey, California.
 Her first Instagram post was made on April 23, 2016.
 British model Emily Bador was rumored to be Miquela; Bador has denied managing the account but openly acknowledged the physical similarity between herself and the character.
 In April 2018, a second, similar character known as Bermuda "hacked" into the Miquela account, deleted all photos of Miquela and replaced them with photos of the Bermuda character.
 Miquela and Bermuda were then revealed to both be characters created by Brud, a Los Angeles-based startup led by McFedries and Decou.

-The character has been pictured with a number of celebrities including Diplo, Molly Soda, Millie Bobby Brown, Nile Rodgers, Samantha Urbani, 50 Cent, Tracee Ellis Ross and Pabllo Vittar.
+Miquela has been pictured with a number of celebrities including Diplo, Molly Soda, Millie Bobby Brown, Nile Rodgers, Samantha Urbani, 50 Cent, Tracee Ellis Ross and Pabllo Vittar.
 She has been interviewed in a number of publications including Refinery29, Vogue, BuzzFeed, Nylon, The Guardian, Business of Fashion, and The Cut.
 She appeared on the cover of Highsnobiety in April 2018.
 She has also been featured in the magazines Paper and V. During 2019 Coachella, Miquela interviewed Colombian singer J Balvin, and took a picture with Spanish singer Rosalía.

+Miquela is also a musician and has been compared to Gorillaz and Hatsune Miku.
+In August 2017, Miquela released her debut single, "Not Mine".
+It was shortly followed by the promotional singles "Over You" and "On My Own" in September and October respectively.
+In January 2018, she released her second single "You Should Be Alone".
+In August, she collaborated with American producer Baauer on the electropop single "Hate Me", which was a departure from her previous R&B releases.
+It served as Miquela's first appearance in a music video.

+In April 2019, Miquela released "Right Back", which received an EP of remixes entitled Right Back (Club 404 Edits), released in June.
+On July 31, she released two singles, "Money" and "Sleeping In".
+The music video for "Money" was directed by Charlotte Rutherford.
+In October, she released "Wasted" and was featured on the remix of Lauv's song "Sims", from his debut album How I'm Feeling.
+The following month, Miquela released "Automatic".

 In 2020, Miquela "consciously uncoupled" from her "human" boyfriend as a part of the storyline.

-In 2025, Lil Miquela launched a campaign in partnership with the National Marrow Donor Program (NMDP), formerly known as Be The Match.
+In 2025, Miquela launched a campaign in partnership with the National Marrow Donor Program (NMDP), formerly known as Be The Match.
 The campaign presents a first-person narrative depicting a leukemia diagnosis, the search for a donor, and treatment, drawing on real patient experiences to raise awareness for bone marrow donation.